Minimal setup for Azure cloud storage

 You should create four managed identities.

-The IDBroker component of CDP uses user-assigned managed identities for controlling access to ADLS Gen2 and stores and manages the mappings between the services/users and the corresponding managed identities.
+The IDBroker component of Cloudera uses user-assigned managed identities for controlling access to ADLS Gen2 and stores and manages the mappings between the services/users and the corresponding managed identities.
 The following managed identities must be created:

 Managed identity | Description | Steps |